FelixFourcolor/noteblock-generator/README.md

             // Optional arguments

             "name": [voice name],
-            // Does not affect the build, but is useful for error messages, which,
+            // Does not affect the build, but may be useful for your own reference.
-            // if voice name is given, will tell you at which voice
-            // you have made an error, e.g. invalid note name.

             "transpose": [transpose this voice, in semitones],
             // This value is compounded with the composition's transposition.